 One extension activity

+This service may be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR3121, Referral for Work Readiness Services.
+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.

 Resources that might be helpful in the development of the curriculum include:

 Texas CARES online to find inventories on work interests, work values, and transferable skills for each customer;